-- (2) Sub-paragraph (1) only applies if- - (a) the total quantity of waste treated or stored at any time does not exceed 400 tonnes; - (b) the composting of waste complies with the requirements of the Community Regulation within the meaning of the Animal By-Products Regulations 2003[14]; and - (c) the composting is not for the purpose of cultivating mushrooms. - (4) The secure storage of biodegradable waste which is to be composted in reliance upon sub-paragraph (1) at a place other than the place where such composting is or is to be carried on where- - (a) the waste is stored for a period not exceeding 48 hours and is to be taken directly from the storage site to that place; and - (b) the total quantity of waste stored does not exceed 10 tonnes. - (5) For the purposes of this paragraph and paragraph 12C-
+- (2) Sub-paragraph (1) only applies if - - (a) the total quantity of waste treated or stored at any time does not exceed 400 tonnes; - (b) the composting of waste complies with the requirements of the Community Regulation within the meaning of the Animal By-Products Regulations 2003; and - (c) the composting is not for the purpose of cultivating mushrooms. - (4) The secure storage of biodegradable waste which is to be composted in reliance upon sub-paragraph (1) at a place other than the place where such composting is or is to be carried on where - - (a) the waste is stored for a period not exceeding 48 hours and is to be taken directly from the storage site to that place; and

-&quot;composting" means autothermic and thermophilic biological decomposition and stabilisation of biodegradable waste under controlled conditions that are aerobic or anaerobic and result in a stable sanitised material that can be applied to land for the benefit of agriculture or ecological improvement.".
+- (b) the total quantity of waste stored does not exceed 10 tonnes. - (5) For the purposes of this paragraph and paragraph 12B -

-(2) after paragraph 12 insert-
+"composting" means autothermic and thermophilic biological decomposition and stabilisation of biodegradable waste under controlled conditions that are aerobic or anaerobic and result in a stable sanitised material that can be applied to land for the benefit of agriculture or ecological improvement.".

-- " 12C.-(1) Subject to sub-paragraph (2) below- - (a) composting, by a method in a heading in Table 3D above, of any of the kinds of wastes from the corresponding sources specified under the heading for the purpose of cultivating mushrooms; - (b) chipping, screening, shredding, cutting, pulverising or storing such waste for the purpose of composting at the place where the composting activity is or is to be carried out; and - (c) screening and storing waste which has been composted at the place where it has been composted. - (2) Sub-paragraph (1) only applies if- - (a) the total quantity of waste treated or stored at any time does not exceed 2500 tonnes; and - (b) the composting of waste complies with the requirements of the Community Regulation within the meaning of the Animal By-Products Regulations 2003.". - 15.
-In paragraph 13(3) of Schedule 3 for "paragraph 7 or 9" substitute "paragraph 7A or 9A". - 16.
-In paragraph 15(3) of Schedule 3 for "paragraph 7, 8, 9, 19 or 25" substitute "paragraph 7A, 8A, 8B, 9A, 19A or 25".
+- (2) after paragraph 12 insert - - " 12B.
+(1) Subject to sub-paragraph (2) below - - (a) composting biodegradable waste of any of the kinds of wastes from the sources listed according to the method described in Table 3B above for the purpose of cultivating mushrooms; - (b) chipping, screening, shredding, cutting, pulverising or storing such waste for the purpose of composting at the place where the composting activity is or is to be carried out; and - (c) screening and storing waste which has been composted at the place where it has been composted. - (2) Sub-paragraph (1) only applies if - - (a) the total quantity of waste treated or stored at any time does not exceed 2500 tonnes; and - (b) the composting of waste complies with the requirements of the Community Regulation within the meaning of the Animal By-Products Regulations 2003.".